 The Denver Museum of Nature & Science is pleased to partner with the International Institute for Indigenous Resource Management and the Denver American Indian Commission to present Indigenous Film, a monthly indigenous film series.

-Films will be screened at the Museum’s Phipps IMAX Theater.
-Doors open at 6 p.m., films begin at 6:30 p.m.
-Please use the IMAX Evening entrance on the east side of the Museum.
+The November 14 Indigenous Film Series film will be screened at the Museum’s Ricketson Auditorium.
+Doors open at 6 p.m., film begins at 6:30 p.m.
+Please use the West Evening Entrance on the West side of the Museum.
+Admission is free.

 Taíno DaKa (I Am), director Alex (Guaragua’Ko) Zacarias (Taíno).
 This documentary explores Taíno history, culture and indigenous identity throughout the Caribbean and the Diaspora.
 Presented in colonial history as an extinct people, contemporary Taínos are raising their voices to assert their existence and reclaim their history, traditions and cultural identity.
 (Alex (Guaragua’Ko) Zacarias, 2018, 61 min.).

 Filmmaker Alex (Guaragua’Ko) Zacarias (Taíno) will lead a discussion with the audience following the film.

 Presented in association with the temporary exhibition ¡CUBA! at the Denver Museum of Nature & Science.
 Visit www.dmns.org for more information.